-Instructional time for all the four years of B.Sc.
-B.Ed is 32 weeks per year.
-Instructional time of Part I of B.Sc.B.Ed, includes one week workshop on Arts and Aesthetics.
+Instructional time of Part I of B.Sc.B.Ed. includes one week workshop on Arts and Aesthetics.
 So regular classroom instruction would be executed for 31 weeks.
-Instructional time of Part II of B.Sc.B.Ed, includes two weeks for Working with Community.
+Instructional time of Part II of B.Sc.B.Ed. includes two weeks for Working with Community.
 So regular classroom instruction would be executed for 30 weeks.
-Instructional time of Part III of B.Sc.B.Ed, includes four weeks for Learning to Function as a Teacher (Pre-Internship).
+Instructional time of Part III of B.Sc.B.Ed. includes four weeks for Learning to Function as a Teacher (Pre-Internship).
 So, regular classroom instruction would be executed for 28 weeks.
 In B.Sc.B.Ed.
-Part IV, Learning to Function as a Teacher (School Internship) of 16 weeks is included, so regular class room instruction would be for 16 weeks.
+Part IV, Learning to Function as a Teacher(School Internship) of 16 weeks is included, so regular class room instruction would be for 16 weeks.